makohda/IDRC_first_step_course_2018/README.md

 More detail information of resource bundle https://software.broadinstitute.org/gatk/documentation/article.php?id=11017

 I know you are tired for downloading.
-I'm too.
+To be honest, I'm too.
 Most part of molecular work are occupied by pipetting, most part of bioinformatic work are occupied by preparing and data cleaning.
 Please calm down :sob:

-Before staring analysis, we have to check your directory and files.
+Before starting analysis, we have to check your directory and files.
 To avoid to take a bad slipping.
 `$ pwd`
 Are you in the working directory (exome_analysis)?
 If not, change directory by type this command.
 `$ cd ~/exome_analysis`